-Women may deal with oversized breasts, a condition otherwise known as "mammary hypertrophy," at different stages of life, including during puberty, during pregnancy, or after weight gain.
+Women may deal with oversized breasts, a condition otherwise known as "mammary hypertrophy," at different stages of life, including during puberty, during pregnancy, or any time after weight gain.
 Overly large breasts can cause neck and back strain that can turn into long-lasting pain and discomfort.
 Large breasts can also make it difficult to perform even basic daily activities, such as exercising and finding clothes that fit properly.
-A breast reduction, Philadelphia-area patients should know, can help with these problems.
+With a breast reduction, Bryn Mawr, Newtown Square, and Philadelphia-area patients can get help with these problems.

 A breast reduction surgery can:

 - reduce sagging and lift nipples higher on the breast mound

 Basically, breast reduction is reducing the volume of large breasts in order to make them smaller for reasons of comfort, aesthetics, or both.
 The procedure is a common one.
 Though aesthetic surgeries are not typically covered by insurance, breast reduction may be covered if it is to relieve the physical symptoms of large breasts.

 What Does Breast Reduction Surgery Involve?

 A breast reduction involves Laura Gowen, MD, removing excess breast skin and tissue, then reshaping the remaining breast into a tighter, lifted position.
 The incisions will run around the areola, down in a straight line on the lower portion of the breast, and in the breast crease.
 This is sometimes referred to as an inverted "T" due to its resemblance to the letter seen upside-down.

 In addition to the volume reduction, the nipple will be raised to the central portion of the lifted breast, and, if necessary, the areola—the darker pigmented circle of skin surrounding the nipple—will be reduced.